adafruit/awesome-circuitpython/README.md

 - [A helper for CircuitPython development with Atom](https://github.com/s-light/CircuitPython_Atom_helper) - A helper for the [Atom editor](https://atom.io/).
 - [Thonny, a Python IDE for beginners](https://thonny.org/) - An editor with support for CircuitPython and MicroPython.
 - [Microsoft Device Simulator Express](https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress) - Virtual Circuit Playground Express and CircuitPython programming in Visual Studio Code.
+* [CircuitPython extension for VS Code](https://marketplace.visualstudio.com/items?itemName=joedevivo.vscode-circuitpython) - A full featured extension for VS Code that downloads the latest CircuitPython bundle automatically, includes access to the serial console, and auto complete.

 ## Hardware